noamba/SB_NLP/README.md

 seem to create a substantial overhead on querys.
 Looking further into this may lead to removing the English cleaned sentences from the phrase-matcher, remaining only with the lemmatized sentences?
-3. Documentation (e.g. docstrings) and testing are still incomplete.
+3. Add tests.
+4. Add type annotation to allow static type checking with mypy.
-4. Some refactoring could be useful.
+5. Some refactoring could be useful.
-5. For a more complicated application and/or additional dev and deployment requirements I would consider `poetry` and/or `conda` to manage packages.
+6. For a more complicated application and/or additional dev and deployment requirements I would consider `poetry` and/or `conda` to manage packages.